NuCivic/react-dash/docs/development/intro.md

 ```

 ## Javascript Settings object
-In many cases it iis useful to define dashboard configuration in JSON - allowing for database storage, programmatic creation, etc. Here is the above Dashboard defined as a Javascript object.
+In many cases it is useful to define dashboard configuration in JSON - allowing for database storage, programmatic creation, etc. Here is the above Dashboard defined as a Javascript object.

 `npm run js-example` will load the following dashboard configuration at `localhost:3000`: